-This year Tʜᴇ Lᴀᴍᴘ is sponsoring a Christmas ghost story competition in the spirit of Dickens and M.R.
+For the second year in a row, The Lamp is sponsoring a Christmas ghost story competition in the spirit of Dickens and M.R.
 James.
 When we say “in the spirit of,” we do not have in mind wan pseudo-Edwardian pastiches of James and others; we mean stories that “succeed in causing their readers to feel pleasantly uncomfortable when walking along a solitary road at nightfall, or sitting over a dying fire in the small hours,” stories with contemporary or near-contemporary settings that achieve effects similar to those sought by the genre’s masters.

 The winner of this year’s competition will receive one thousand dollars, and his or her story will appear in the Christmas number of the magazine.
-Two runners-up will receive three hundred dollars each and have their stories published online during Christmastide.
+At least two runners-up will receive three hundred dollars each and have their stories published online during Christmastide.

 The rules are as follows:

 i.
 The contest is open to all writers aged eighteen and older.
-With the exception of Tʜᴇ Lᴀᴍᴘ’s editor, the judges will not be aware of the identities of the authors before assessing their work; they will examine entries “blind,” without regard for previous publications, background, etc.
+With the exception of The Lamp’s editor, any judges involved will not be aware of the identities of the authors before assessing their work; they will examine entries “blind,” without regard for previous publications, background, etc.

 ii.
 The prize is for stories no longer than ten thousand words.
 There is no minimum length.

 iii.
 Stories, while obviously intended to be frightening, must not contain obscene or indecent material.

 iv.
 Stories must involve the supernatural, however sensitively portrayed or faintly suggested.